jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 - What happens when a new directory or file is added to the project?
 Do we have to keep manually editing the shell script tho acommodate new stuffs?
 - What happens if we need a new product, like a new library or a new executable file

+---

-Lets try Makefiles, I am going to try to write a makefile for this, please dont judge i am not good with make, so here goes nothing 🙈
+Let's try Makefiles, I am going to try to write a makefile for this, please don't judge i am not good with make, so here goes nothing 🙈

 ```